- Which companies offer the cheapest non-owner car insurance in New Jersey?

 - Compare New Jersey non-owners car insurance rates with other states

-Cheapest non-owner car insurance companies in New Jersey
+Which companies offer the cheapest non-owner car insurance in New Jersey?

-The cheapest non-owner car insurer in New Jersey is Selective Insurance, with rates averaging $310.
-The second cheapest New Jersey non-owner insurer is Travelers.
-Average rates are $421.
+The cheapest non-owner car insurance in New Jersey is from Selective Insurance, with an average rate of $310.
+The second most affordable option in New Jersey is Travelers, with an average rate of $421.

 | Company | Average annual premium | Average monthly premium |